browserup/docs/en/load/commands/new.md

 				  # Required for remote tests.
 Optional for local tests.

 Description:
-  `new "postman,curl"` Create a new working example test config (browserup.yaml).
+  `new "postman,curl"` Create a new working example test config with a curl and postman example (browserup.yaml).

   Available Examples: